SEE is repackaging the digital experience.

 “The way we’ve been able to integrate Adobe Commerce into our pre-existing enterprise technology stack has been pretty seamless,” says Giaimo.
 “We haven’t run into any major integration roadblocks in our first year, which is a big success.”

 Creating impactful digital experiences also requires changes to business processes.
 While SEE tackled changes to business rules, policies, and pricing, Adobe Professional Services helped manage — and accelerate — the design and implementation of the platform.
 Together, they’ve built and launched improvements to their digital experience every two months — adding new capabilities, functionalities, and features that allow them to engage better with new and existing customers.

 “Adobe has learned enough about us and our complexity to help in some of our deep problem-solving conversations on how to rethink our business processes for the digital era,” Giaimo says.

-For example, Sealed Air provides packaging materials to some of the largest food producers in the world.
+For example, SEE provides packaging materials to some of the largest food producers in the world.
 When they place orders, they’re not ordering a truckload at a time.
-Instead, they order large amounts of inventory that Sealed Air keeps stocked just for them to avoid dramatic ripples in the food supply chain.
-While this used to be a heavily manual process for both the customer and Sealed Air, the team collaborated with Adobe to digitize the process so it’s more efficient overall.
-With each feature release, Sealed Air is now automating about 15% of the manual touches that a typical order used to receive through offline processes.
+Instead, they order large amounts of inventory that SEE keeps stocked just for them to avoid dramatic ripples in the food supply chain.
+While this used to be a heavily manual process for both the customer and SEE, the team collaborated with Adobe to digitize the process so it’s more efficient overall.
+With each feature release, SEE is now automating about 15% of the manual touches that a typical order used to receive through offline processes.

 “The partnership with Adobe has helped us simplify the digital experience so that we can focus our team’s effort on the internal business transformation,” says Giaimo.
 “We’re not just building great web experiences.
 We’re changing the DNA of our company to be able to deliver on the promise of being a digital company.”